A-Random-Birb/MMW/README.md

 A simple tool for sending messages via a Discord Webhook

 HOW TO USE:

-Requirements:

-curl for windows (https://curl.haxx.se/windows/). make sure you add the folder you extracted curl from to PATH (https://docs.alfresco.com/4.2/tasks/fot-addpath.html) or this will not work
+Everything should work out the box, make sure not to delete, modify, or add any files unless you know hwta you are doing

 CREATING A WEBHOOK